agalue/LGTM-PoC/README.md

 ![Architecture](architecture-0.png)

-We have a central cluster running Grafana's LGTM stack with Linkerd on Kubernetes.
-Then, several client or remote clusters are connected via "Cluster Mesh" to the central cluster to send metrics, logs, and traces to the LGTM stack.
+We have a central cluster running Grafana's LGTM stack on Kubernetes.
+Then, several client or remote clusters connected via "Cluster Mesh" to the central cluster to send metrics, logs, and traces to the LGTM stack.

 The remote clusters show different possibilities for deploying the solution.

-In the first scenario, we have Prometheus collecting data from the Kubernetes clusters and the applications, and it uses the Remote Write API to forward data to Mimir (via Linkerd MC).
+In the first scenario, we have Prometheus collecting data from the Kubernetes clusters and the applications, and it uses the Remote Write API to forward data to Mimir in the central cluster.
 Similarly, we have [Promtail](https://grafana.com/docs/loki/latest/send-data/promtail/) for logs (forwarding data to central Loki) and [Grafana Alloy](https://grafana.com/docs/alloy/latest/) for traces (forwarding data to central Tempo).

-In the second scenario, Grafana Alloy handles all the observability data (metrics, logs, and traces) and forwards them to the LGTM stack.
+In the second scenario, Grafana Alloy handles all the observability data (metrics, logs, and traces) and forwards them to the central LGTM stack.
 In this case, Alloy does the work of Promtail and Prometheus (including collecting metrics from the Kubernetes cluster and managing Prometheus CRDs).

 In the third scenario, we have Prometheus handling the cluster metrics and the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) handling metrics, logs, and traces received via OTLP from the applications running in the cluster and forwarding the data to the central LGTM stack.